Brandt Tobler: Career

 Tobler moved to Las Vegas, Nevada in 2005, in part to start a relationship with his father.
 Tobler worked odd jobs, including one as a "runner" delivering bets for professional gamblers.
 He began performing stand-up in local dive bars and was eventually named "Best Undiscovered Comedian from Wyoming."
 Tobler gained notoriety for launching comedy shows in the backyard of his Las Vegas home, attracting the likes of Tig Notaro, Brody Stevens, Doug Stanhope, Steve Agee and Martha Kelly and drawing audiences in the hundreds.
 Tobler has since performed in bars and comedy festivals across the country.

-In 2015, Tobler acted in a Doritos super bowl commercial, “Middle Seat.”
-The commercial won the million dollar prize in the “Crash The Super Bowl” contest.

 In 2017, Tobler appeared on Comedy Central’s This is Not Happening.
 His story for the show was about the time he tried to kill his dad.

-Tobler hosts and produces The 31 podcast.
-Tobler has also been widely featured as a guest on podcasts including Your Mom’s House and The Bertcast.